nilq/uselessifier/README.md

 # useless
-useless ways to represent data
+~100 useless ways to represent data, thing for HACK4DK!

+---